Inhaled Medications for Asthma

 Inhaled Medication Types

-1. Beta2 agonist bronchodilators, which are most commonly used.
+They are available in inhaled four types of asthma medications:1.
+Beta2 agonist bronchodilators, which are most commonly used.
 These include albuterol, bitolterol, pirbutero, and terbutaline, which are used as medicines "rescue" to relieve asthma attacks.
 These inhalants can be utilized in excess, the use of more than one bottle per month is cause for concern.
 Salmeterol is a bronchodilator new long-acting beta2 agonist that is used to maintain control as asthma.

 2. The Ipratropium is an anticholinergic bronchodilator.